Park Ki-hyuck: Professional career

 Park made his pro debut in 2000, drafted by the Lotte Giants in the 2nd round (2nd pick) of the 2000 KBO draft.
 He had several mediocre seasons, but earned a starting position in the Giants' infield in the 2003 season, playing in 95 games.

 Park participated in the 2006 KBO All-Star Game and 2006 Asian Games.

 Though predominantly known as a light-hitting defensive infielder, Park had his most offensively productive season in 2008, when he hit .291 and posted career-highs in RBI (36), runs (47) and hits (102).
 After the end of the 2008 season, he won his first Golden Glove Award at shortstop.

 In addition to achieving a level of personal success, Park was called up to the South Korea national baseball team for the 2009 World Baseball Classic.
 He was expected to serve as backup to another defensive wizard, Park Jin-man, for Team Korea.
-Park Jin-man, however, did not make the team because of an inflamed shoulder, and Park Ki-hyuk took over as the starting shortstop.
-Appearing in all nine games for South Korea, Park Ki-hyuk struggled at the plate, going just 3-for-26 with 3 walks, but he filled Park Jin-man's void at shortstop perfectly, making numerous acrobatic defensive plays in the field.
+Park Jin-man, however, did not make the team because of an inflamed shoulder, and Park Ki-hyuck took over as the starting shortstop.
+Appearing in all nine games for South Korea, Park Ki-hyuck struggled at the plate, going just 3-for-26 with 3 walks, but he filled Park Jin-man's void at shortstop perfectly, making numerous acrobatic defensive plays in the field.